cocos/cocos-docs/en/cocos-service/sdkhub.md

     - **Release Platform**: Used to set the platform for the config set to take effect, currently only HUAWEI AppGallery Connect is supported.

-    - **Channel**: The target channel you need to build and release, SDKHub will usually add the SDK (plug-in) required by the channel for you automatically.
+    - **Channel**: The target channel you need to build and release, Cocos SDKHub will usually add the SDK (plug-in) required by the channel for you automatically.

 - **Plugin Management**

   After creating a configuration set, users need to select and configure the SDK (plug-in) that needs to be integrated under the set, and fill in the parameters required for the native platform SDK in order to use the features of the platform SDK in the built project.
-If you don't configure the plugins, the built project will not do much of anything and will automatically switch to debug mode when the SDKHub framework interface is called.
+If you don't configure the plugins, the built project will not do much of anything and will automatically switch to debug mode when the Cocos SDKHub framework interface is called.

   ![](sdkhub/sdkhub-panel3.png)